-- Package delivery – if no one’s at home, choose your favourite pump station as a safe destination for your order, and pick up your package at the end of the day
+- Package delivery – if no one’s at home, choose your favorite pump station as a safe destination for your order, and pick up your package at the end of the day

 - Pet-friendly stations and a room where their owners can play with them after a long ride in the car

-- Winter tyre hotel – store your customers’ wheels during the summer months
+- Winter tire hotel – store your customers’ wheels during the summer months

 - Coffee pre-ordering service for fast pickup